manel1874/QSHY/UPGMA/README.md

 	- `guide_tree.hpp`: header file of the second phase of UPGMA;
 	- `HamParties.hpp`: header file of the first (private) phase of UPGMA.
+	- `qHamParties.hpp`: header file of the first (private) phase of UPGMA using quantum communication protocols (HQOT).
 	- `matrixDist.hpp`: header file to build the matrix distance.

 3. `inputFiles`: Input files with the following name structure `Party_ i_ seq_ j.txt` for party number i ≤ 3 and sequence j.
 Note that the strucutre of the input elements in this file should be as explained in [hammingDistance](../hammingDistance) section.